 Peripheral neuropathy is the result of nerve fiber damage in the hands, feet, legs, and arms.
 High glucose levels are the most common cause.
 This may lead to infection or amputation of an affected area.

 Common signs and symptoms may include:

 - Numbness and/or tingling

 - Pain or increased sensitivity

 - Loss of sensation or feeling

+- Loss of hair on legs and feet

 - Non-healing ulcers

 Note: Up to 50% of people do not have symptoms.